chompy/platform_cc/README.rst

     Note that 'project:ssh_key' and 'project:known_hosts' are base64 encoded.

-3) Build project.
+3) Provision project.

-        $ platform_cc.py project:build
+        $ platform_cc.py project:provision

-    This will run 'composer install' as well as run the build hooks defined in .platform.app.yaml.
+    This setups the Docker containers for your project.
+It will install dependencies for your project as well as run build hooks (composer install, etc).

 4) Setup services.
 (Deploy MySql databases, etc).